 Primary Care Offices (PCOs) are state-level offices that work to improve access to health care services for residents of their state.
 They know providers and sites in their state, including National Health Service Corps approved sites.
 PCOs can help:

-Health centers, Look-Alikes and Health Center Controlled Networks may be eligible to receive technical assistance from a National Cooperative Agreement.
+Health centers are eligible to receive technical assistance from a National Cooperative Agreement.

 Contact the project officer listed in your Notice of Grant Award to request NCA TA.